isomerpages/csc-knowledge/_ethos-issue-02/Managing Singapore’s Land Needs.md

 <h3 class="title">A BALANCING ACT</h3>
 <h4>In land-scarce Singapore, land use planning involves trade-offs between many compelling priorities.</h4>
 <p>An important principle of planning is to protect amenity by preventing uses with negative externalities (i.e., those that create nuisance or have a negative impact on others in the vicinity) from being inappropriately located.
 For instance, industrial activities which could be pollutive are prevented from operating in predominantly residential areas.</p>
 <p>A balance also needs to be found between providing flexibility for businesses and facilitating development, and minimising adverse impact on neighbouring uses.
-White sites were introduced in 1995 to give developers greater flexibility by allowing commercial, residential, hotel or any mix of these compatible uses at suitable locations.<a href="#notes"><sup>1</sup></a> Several white sites have been successfully sold, including those which are now the Novena Medical Centre cum retail mall, and The Sail at Marina Bay.</p>
+White sites were introduced in 1995 to give developers greater flexibility by allowing commercial, residential, hotel or any mix of these compatible uses at suitable locations.<sup><a href="#num1">1</a></sup> Several white sites have been successfully sold, including those which are now the Novena Medical Centre cum retail mall, and The Sail at Marina Bay.</p>
 <p>In residential areas, childcare centres within landed housing estates, while providing a greater choice of locations for parents and childcare operators, could create nuisance for neighbours.
 URA carried out public consultations on the guidelines for childcare centres within landed areas to find a balanced solution that addressed both the concerns of residents regarding noise and traffic, and the needs of parents and childcare operators.</p>
 <p>A balance also has to be found between flexibility for businesses and longer term sustainability.
 For example, while guidelines for industrial developments were relaxed to allow some e-businesses and selected media activities to be carried out within industrial premises, the requirement of a minimum 60% of industrial activities remains in place.
 This is to ensure that the stock of industrial space needed to support Singapore's manufacturing sector is not eroded through conversion to other uses, which could also inadvertently drive up industrial land prices.</p>